 Types of Hanko (Inkan)

-There are several types of Hanko for personal use / business use.
-All of them are the same type of hanko, but are used in different applications and situations.
+There are several types of Hanko for personal use/business use.
+All of them are actually the same hanko, but called in different ways in accordance with the applications and situations of use.

 Mitome-in is a regular Hanko stamp used for confirmation or acknowledgement.
 In most cases, you can substitute your signature for it.

 For example, Mitome-in is required when you receive a parcel at home from the delivery service delivery company.
 In this case, a signature also will do.

 Teisei-in is a Hanko stamp used when making corrections to official documents.
 Mitome-in is often substituted for this Hanko stamp.

 Used in formal applications or registration, like opening a bank account.
 Ginko-in is not for casual use that should be kept in a safe place for security reason.

 Jitsu-in is registered seal used in the making of legal agreements, for example, buying a house, setting up a company, etc. To use Jitsu-In, you need to register your Jitsu-in at the local government office.